x3r/sigmorphon-scripts/README.md

 `inFile` and `outFile` are self-expanatory, with inFile being the shared task file (you can run this script on dev and test, too, to prepare files for testing, although they require a little bit of post-processing afterwards).

-"flip" is used for flipping multiwords across a space, and then chooses orderings that lead to better alignments; however, it can be ignored here for the simplicity.
+"flip" is used for flipping multiwords across a space, and then choosing orderings that lead to better alignments; however, it can be ignored here for the simplicity.

 "copy" creates copy instances in the training file.
 This is important in low-data situations.